-Peggy in Grand Rapids, Jim and Beth in Silver Spring, Shelly in Indy and John in Chicago keep searching.
+Peggy in Grand Rapids, Jim in Brooklyn, Beth in Poughkeepsie, Shelly in Indy and John in Chicago keep searching.

 It was around the same time that Jim was leading a team of fast-talking high school debaters in Georgetown and discovered, much to his frustration, that John was the source of much of his angst from “work” John was doing in the Chicago area.
 Jim knew they’d have to meet, but not yet.

-While Shelly and Peggy met at Jimmy’s, Jim himself was on a Southwest flight to Midway looking forward to another weekend in the City of Big Shoulders.
-He landed and meandered to the North Shore where he met with Linda and the crew preparing for the big fall event.
+While Shelly and Peggy met at Hyde Park’s Jimmy’s for beer, Jim himself was on a Southwest flight to Midway looking forward to another weekend in the City of Big Shoulders.
+He landed and zipped to the North Shore where he met with Linda and the crew preparing for the big fall event.
 Finally Jim met John.

-Once time when Jim visited the Los Angeles area for a dose of SoCal sun, in a morning before the marine layer burned off, Jim zipped by Starbucks to grab a New York Times and take an hour with the puzzle.
+Fast forward a couple years when Jim flew to Los Angeles for some sun and city, in a morning before the marine layer burned off, Jim did his regular morning drop-in to Starbucks to grab a New York Times and take an hour defeating the crossword.
 It turned out that John moved to Santa Monica that fall, so Jim met with John and they became even better friends.
-John got to know the kids, and they started with rudimentary arguments, about Las Vegas, about Utilitarianism and about Critical Race Theory.
+John got to know Jim’s students, and they started with rudimentary arguments about Las Vegas, Utilitarianism and Critical Race Theory.

 Peggy joined Doctors without Borders first in Uzbekistan and then Darfur where she had to be flown out on a United Nations helicopter when the fighting got bad.
 Her safe return to the US paved the way for this podcast.